 Creating a Repository

-This guide explains how to create and configure a new repository.
-Remember – if you create a repository you are also responsible for maintaining it.
+This guide explains how to create a new repository.
+Remember – if you create a repository you are responsible for maintaining it.

 Naming